techies23/Inactive-Logout/readme.txt

 * For Default popup customization: [Code](https://gist.github.com/techies23/e9b54467b05f25f189ed5ff52375ef41 "Default popup code")
 * For Wakeup popup customization: [Code](https://gist.github.com/techies23/546b9a85eda645207704cb9cf1cf8a9a "Wakeup popup code")

+= Old users upgrading to version 1.4.1 =

+Users might face logout after activating or deactivating the plugin.
+Try to login again.
+If this does not work out then download the latest plugin by deleting the old version.

 == Screenshots ==

 1. Showing Inactive Logout Settings Page.